 Looking for fun family adventures?
 Check out our suggestions for getting the kids outside and working off a little energy.
 We’ve got everything – from birding to picnics to using technology to learn more about the great outdoors.

 Take lunch on the road!
-The Presidio's Main Parade lawn is a favorite picnic location, but there are also less discovered places – some with views like
+The Presidio's Main Parade lawn (shown here) is a favorite picnic location, but there are also less discovered places – some with views like

 Mountain Lake beach, and others located near nature and wildlife, like

 El Polín Spring.
-While picnic tables aren’t available right now, the park offers plenty of open space to stretch out and enjoy your spread.
+Some locations offer picnic tables, and there's always plenty of open space in the park to stretch out and enjoy your spread.

 Geocaching is a global treasure hunt where participants seek specific hiding spots by using compass coordinates and wayfinding clues.
 We have fourteen geocaches hidden in the park, offering a wealth of insights about the Presidio’s history and natural world.
 Most are housed in plastic boxes with a small journal inside (be sure to use hand-sanitizer to stay safe).
 Find information and instructions on the